Annette L. Adams, PhD, MPH

 Division of Epidemiologic Research

 Dr. Annette Adams is an injury epidemiologist and a research scientist in the Department of Research & Evaluation.
-Much of her work to date has focused on injuries in older adults, pharmacologic influences on bone health, the effects of long-term use of bisphosphonates on fracture risk and adverse events, risk factors for falls and fractures, and outcomes of fractures.
+Her work focuses primarily on osteoporosis, pharmacologic influences on bone health, the effects of long-term use of bisphosphonates on fracture risk and adverse events, risk factors for falls and fractures, and outcomes of fractures.

 Areas of Focus